 An RV rental is more akin to a vacation home rental than to a car rental or a hotel stay.
 The RV rental business is seasonal.
 Availability can dry up relatively early for peak seasons and even for shoulder seasons.

 Book early if you can.
 As with vacation home rentals, availability is a big issue.
-Yet know availability can always open up.
+Yet of course availability can always open up due to rental cancellations or due to additions to the rental fleets.

 The RV rental industry worldwide is predicated on turnover.
 The companies buy or lease brand new vehicles, rent them for a travel season or two (albeit sometimes more), and then sell them in the autumn.
 The cycle begins anew each winter or spring.
 Many of our customers receive RVs that are brand spanking new.
 Some companies do hold on to rental vehicles for several travel seasons, or buy used vehicles and rent those; but such cases are far from the norm and we specifically point them out on our More Info pages per vehicle — presented after you enter your pick-up and return dates and location or locations.